pbitty/mqtt-framework-poc/README.md

 # mqtt-framework-poc

-This is a toy project to do hands-on learn on IoT programming.
+This is a PoC project to do hands-on learn on IoT programming.
 Currently with a focus on the MQTT protocol.

 > [!NOTE]
 > This project is a PoC based on my ongoing learning of MQTT.
 Any assertive statements based about MQTT are done so